4 min read

 You need people to have a business or organization, therefore you will always be vulnerable to a social engineering attack.
 Ensuring that your employees are constantly on the lookout for common scams and they are aware of what those scams might look like is extremely important to your cybersecurity.

-Having password best practices in place such as using a password manager, using long pass-phrases instead of short passwords, and, perhaps most important, using Multi-Factor Authentication can also help.
+Having password best practices in place such as using a password manager, using long pass-phrases instead of short passwords, and, perhaps most importantly, using Multi-Factor Authentication can also help.

 If you're looking for a way to get your staff educated and aware of the cybersecurity threats that they could face, check out our 6th Annual Best Free One-Hour Cybersecurity Awareness Training Ever!